 Group Therapy

-Looking to meet others who stutter, to feel a sense of belonging, and to work on your individual goals as you do therapy together?
-Weekly group therapy may be just your fit!
-Meet me for a consultation and let’s find out!
-You will fill out a case history and various assessment forms prior to our scheduled Zoom meeting.
-Group therapy has approximately six clients that meet at the same time each week and is very different from a support group.
-You learn new skills and concepts, practice in pairs and with the group, and you have personal assignments each week.
+Are you looking to meet others who stutter, to feel a sense of belonging, and to work on your individual goals as you do therapy together?
+Weekly group therapy may be just your fit and it’s a lot of fun!
+Meet me on Zoom or in person for a consultation and let’s find out!
+Group therapy has six to eight clients that meet at the same time each week and it is very different from a support group.

 Get Started with a 75-Min Virtual Consultation